aristanetworks/avd-workshops/workshops/ansible.md

     This feature is udderly ridiculous, and as much as I'd love to milk it for all the Dad jokes possible, I don't want to start any beef by delaying the workshop...Moo.

-Below is an example of the `ansible.cfg` located in our fork of the [Workshops](https://github.com/PacketAnglers/workshops "Workshops Repo on GitHub") repository:
+Below is an example of the `ansible.cfg` located in our fork of the [Workshops](https://github.com/PacketAnglers/workshops "Workshops Repo on GitHub") repo:

 ??? eos-config annotate "Example Ansible Configuration File (~/project/labfiles/workshops/ansible/ansible.cfg)"
     ```apache